Enumeration, structural and dimensional synthesis of robotic hands: theory and implementation: Kinematic Synthesis

 \subsection{Type Synthesis}

 Type synthesis, or structural synthesis, is the enumeration, selection and ranking of the kinematic chain topologies to be used as candidate designs.
 In the case of a robotic hand, it implies the selection or calculation of the number of fingers, the number of joints at the wrist, the number of splits or branchings, and the number of joints for the serial chain making each branch, as well as the type of joints to be used.
-This could be an a-priori selection by the designer or it could be calculated based on the task.
-Having an automatic type synthesis stage helps the designer exploring the sometimes vast field of possible solutions, and identify trends in the candidate topologies.
+This could be a prior selection by the designer, or it could be calculated based on the task.
+Having an automatic type synthesis stage helps the designer exploring the sometimes vast field of possible solutions and identify trends in the candidate topologies.
+In \cite{tamimi2018structural}, a structural synthesis, isomorphism-free enumeration method that combines the solvability for rigid-body guidance with grasping and manipulation metrics is developed and illustrated with validation examples.